-We have a diverse pipeline of multi-targeted therapies in development for both inflammatory disease and oncology.
+We have a diverse pipeline of multi-targeted therapies in development for both autoimmune/inflammatory disease and oncology.

 Conditional CD28 Costimulator and Dual PD-L1/CTLA-4 Inhibitor

-We are currently enrolling NEON-1, a Phase 1 dose escalation and expansion study of davoceticept in patients with advanced malignancies (NCT04186637).
+We are currently enrolling NEON-1, a Phase 1 dose escalation and expansion study of davoceticept in patients with advanced malignancies (NCT04186637) and NEON-2, a Phase 1 combination study of davoceticept with KEYTRUDA® (pembrolizumab) in patients with advanced malignancies (NCT04920383).

 ALPN-303 is a dual B cell cytokine antagonist being developed for multiple autoimmune and/or inflammatory diseases.

-We are currently enrolling in a Phase 1 study of ALPN-303 in healthy volunteers (NCT05034484).
-This study is to assess the safety, tolerability, pharmacokinetics, pharmacodynamics, and immunogenicity of ALPN-303.
-Multiple dose levels will be tested to help assess ALPN-303’s potential for the treatment of inflammatory diseases.
+We reported data from the ongoing RUBY-1 study, a Phase 1 study of ALPN-303 in healthy volunteers (NCT05034484) in September 2022.
+This study is designed to assess the safety, tolerability, pharmacokinetics, pharmacodynamics, and immunogenicity of ALPN-303.

 Dual CD28/ICOS Antagonist